-For the month of August, Morning Edition and The Race Card Project are looking back at a seminal moment in civil rights history: The March on Washington for Jobs and Freedom, where the Rev. Martin Luther King Jr., delivered his iconic "I Have A Dream Speech" on Aug.
+For the month of August, Morning Edition and The Race Card Project are looking back at a seminal moment in civil rights history: the March on Washington for Jobs and Freedom, where the Rev. Martin Luther King Jr. delivered his iconic "I Have a Dream Speech" Aug.
 28, 1963.
-Approximately 250,000 people descended on the nation's capitol from all over the country for the mass demonstration.
+Approximately 250,000 people descended on the nation's capital from all over the country for the mass demonstration.

 On that sweltering August day in 1963, almost a quarter-million people thronged the National Mall, from the Washington Monument to the columned marble box that is the Lincoln Memorial.
 The crowning moment, of course, was Martin Luther King Jr.'s "I Have A Dream" speech.

 People hold signs as they gather to celebrate the 50th anniversary of the March on Washington.

 (This post last updated at 2:20 p.m.
 ET)

 Tens of thousands of people assembled on the National Mall to commemorate the 50th anniversary of Martin Luther King Jr.'s 1963 March on Washington, best known as the venue for the iconic "I Have a Dream" speech that helped galvanize the civil rights movement.

 Organizers, including the Rev. Al Sharpton and King's son, Martin Luther King III, had hoped to attract 100,000 people to attend Saturday's events leading up the official Aug.
 28 anniversary.

 Cooking show host Paula Deen in an appearance on <em>Fox & Friends</em> last December.

 An agreement has been reached to dismiss a sexual harassment and discrimination suit against Food Network personality Paula Deen and her brother.